Skip to main content

 Choose AutoGen if...

-• +Choose AutoGen if your agents need flexible external tool integration—especially connecting to MCP servers and using Playwright-based browser workflows—rather than relying on a prebuilt visual workflow system.
+• +Choose AutoGen if your workflows need flexible external tool connectivity, such as connecting to MCP servers and using Playwright-based browser workflows via MCP for web browsing and automated actions.

 Choose CrewAI if...